UPDATED, February 1, 2022

 Question #4: What features do you want in a treadmill?

 When you are selecting a treadmill, you have a wide array of features you can choose from.
 Stat displays and workout selections can help you get an accurate idea of the effectiveness of your workout.
-Variable inclines allow you to change which muscles you are working, including challenging you further to help increase your calorie burn.
-Variable speeds mean you can do more intense cardio intervals and automatic features that make for a smooth transition from walking to running.
+Variable inclines allow you to change which muscles you are working and increase your metabolic rate which, in turn, may help you burn more calories (3, 4).
+Also, variable speeds mean you can do more intense cardio intervals and automatic features that make for a smooth transition from walking to running.

 More budget-friendly treadmills more often require adjustments to be made manually particularly with the incline feature.
 Other treadmill models, however, will have a built-in set of routines and controls, so that you can get a more thorough and challenging treadmill workout with more automatic beneficial features.